 Having already written about the Weather Words film for Caught By The River (link here), I won’t add much more about the project.
 For more specific details, read that piece.
 It’s the first and probably only film project of mine in 2018, partly due to funding problems and partly due to other big projects taking time (finishing my PhD, editing first novel, drafting second, selling … Continue reading Short Film – Weather Words (Colin Riley feat.
 Robert Macfarlane)

 I’ve been going to Soho for a number of years now.
 For various reasons it has always appealed; it’s filled with character, its cinema and bookshops are still staggeringly good, and it has without question the best pubs in London.
 Now living in London, it seems that my previous visits from the north had spaced out my perception of an increasing disintegration of the area … Continue reading Short Film: The Economy of the Dead

 I was initially struggling to put together a showreel for 2016.
 I don’t think my film work has ever been so reliant on its varied soundworlds for their full context and so pulling the strongest images out of that context doesn’t quite work.
 I’ve tried my best to make something vaguely cohesive from these moments though, looking back at the five films I’ve made this … Continue reading Showreel 2016

 Having detailed some of the history that inspired my last film of 2016 in this article on Caught By The River, I have very little else to say in regards to The Attempt.
 It’s a mixture of essay film and drama, combining a stark moment in the life of the poet, Edward Thomas, with the tragic hindsight that he was not afforded.
 I wanted to … Continue reading Short Film – The Attempt (Edward Thomas)

 Above is the trailer for my final short of the year, a film detailing an event in the life of the poet and writer, Edward Thomas.
-I’ve had a personal fascination with Thomas for a few years now, properly diving into his work early last year and finding much in common with both his mentality … Continue reading Trailer – The Attempt (Edward Thomas)
+I’ve had a personal fascination with Thomas for a few years now, properly diving into his work early last year and finding much in common with both his mentality and his style of writing.
+The film is based loosely … Continue reading Trailer – The Attempt (Edward Thomas)

 I remember being sat on a bench on Dunwich Heath in September last year and seeing the dome of Sizewell B for the first time as an adult.
-I had just walked a little way down the coast, after a day of filming further down at Orford Ness, from Dunwich beach through to the heath. … Continue reading Short Film – Heavy Water.
+I had just walked a little way down the coast, after a day of filming further down at Orford Ness, from Dunwich beach through to the heath.
+I simply was not expecting to be greeted by such … Continue reading Short Film – Heavy Water.

 Above is the trailer for the next short film, Heavy Water.
 This is to be the longest film this year and the most ambitious in terms of scope in spite of future projects containing narratives and actors.
 Heavy Water ‘s difficulty is the connection of its two main themes represented by adjacent places on the Suffolk coast; the strange, liminal landscape surrounding Sizewell nuclear power … Continue reading Trailer – Heavy Water.

 My walk around Harold Pinter’s old haunts in the east end of London has produced a number of written accounts now that, with the film that sparked of the whole venture being finally public, I’m not quite sure what else to say about it.
-The idea for the walk came about when I saw the, since … Continue reading Short Film – A Walk By Waiting (Harold Pinter, Iain Sinclair).
+The idea for the walk came about when I saw the, since frustratingly taken down, Harold Pinter Arena documentary which spent a … Continue reading Short Film – A Walk By Waiting (Harold Pinter, Iain Sinclair).